 A: No you cannot.
-This will be confiscated whether you are still drinking it, or unopened and regardless if this is a bottle or can.
+This will be confiscated whether you are still drinking it, or is unopened regardless if this is a bottle or can.
 This includes coffee or other hot drinks, and any other cold drink you are supping.

 Our Advice: Finish your drink before you get to security

 Q: I’m still not entirely sure about what liquids I can take through?

 A: You can take through various liquids – such as perfume – in different containers, but the container itself should not be able to hold more than 100ml.
 The limit is 1 litre so the maximum 100ml containers is 10.

 These should be carried through the airport in a single transparent re-sealable plastic bag – like a freezer bag.
 The bag itself should not carry more than 1 litre (20cm x 20cm).

 All the containers should fit comfortably and the bag should be sealed.
-Inside there should be no more than 10 containers of 100ml bringing the combined volume to no more than 1 litre.
-Plus, only one bag per person and should be carried separately for easy examination.
+Inside there should be no more than 10 containers of 100ml bringing the combined volume to no more than one litre.
+Plus, you are allowed only one bag per person and this should be carried separately for easy examination.